History of Jamestown, Virginia (1607–1699): Changing social and political order

-Indian Massacre of 1622
+Indian massacre of 1622

 The relations with the natives took a turn for the worse after the death of Pocahontas in England and the return of Rolfe and other colonial leaders in May 1617.
 Disease, poor harvests and the growing demand for tobacco lands caused hostilities to escalate.
 After Wahunsunacock's death in 1618, his younger brother, Opitchapam, briefly became chief.
 However, he was soon succeeded by his own younger brother, Opechancanough.
 Opechancanough was not interested in attempting peaceful coexistence with the English settlers.
-Instead, he was determined to eradicate the colonists from what he considered to be Indian lands.
+Instead, he was determined to eradicate the colonists from Indian lands.
 As a result, another war between the two powers lasted from 1622 to 1632.

 Chief Opechancanough organized and led a well-coordinated series of surprise attacks on multiple English settlements along both sides of a 50 mi long stretch of the James River which took place early on the morning of March 22, 1622.
 This event resulted in the deaths of 347 colonists (including men, women, and children) and the abduction of many others.
 The massacre caught most of the Virginia Colony by surprise and virtually wiped out several entire communities, including Henricus and Wolstenholme Towne at Martin's Hundred.
 A letter by Richard Frethorne, written in 1623, reports, "we live in fear of the enemy every hour."

 However, Jamestown was spared from destruction because an Indian boy named Chanco, after learning of the planned attacks from his brother, gave warning to colonist Richard Pace, with whom he lived.
 Pace, after securing himself and his neighbors on the south side of the James River, took a canoe across river to warn Jamestown, which narrowly escaped destruction, although there was no time to warn the other settlements.
 Apparently, Opechancanough subsequently was unaware of Chanco's actions, as the young man continued to serve as his courier for some time after.

-Royal Colony
+Royal colony

 Some historians have noted that, as the settlers of the Virginia Colony were allowed some representative government, and they prospered, King James I was reluctant to lose either power or future financial potential.
 In any case, in 1624, the Virginia Company lost its charter, and Virginia became a crown colony.
 In 1634, the English Crown created eight shires which had a total population of approximately 5,000.
 James City Shire was established and included Jamestown.
 Around 1642–43, the name of the James City Shire was changed to James City County.